CHAPTER 42. STATE BOARD OF OCCUPATIONAL THERAPY

 § 42.14.
 Foreign-educated applicants.

-(a) To apply for licensure, the foreign-educated applicant shall, before examination, submit evidence satisfactory to the Board, on forms provided by the Board, that the applicant meets the following requirements:
+(a) To apply for licensure, the foreign-educated applicant shall, before examination, submit or cause to be submitted evidence to the Board, on forms provided by the Board, that the applicant meets the following requirements:

 (1) Is of good moral character.